 The average household income in Tucson is $55,689 with a poverty rate of 23.44%.
 The median rental costs in recent years comes to $825 per month, and the median house value is $146,500.
 The median age in Tucson is 33.4 years, 32.2 years for males, and 35 years for females.
 For every 100 females there are 99.1 males.

-Tucson has a strong temporary population, which grows and recedes seasonally.
+Tucson has a robust temporary population, which grows and recedes seasonally.
 Much of the city's economy is centered on the University of Arizona, which is the city's second largest employer, as well as tourism, with over 3.5 million people visiting the city each year.
-Along with vacationers, there are a large number of winter residents (snowbirds) who come for the mild winters.
-Many own second homes in the area.
+Along with vacationers, there are a large number of winter residents (snowbirds) who come for the mild winters — many own second homes in the area.

 Tucson Population Growth

 Tucson has always had a seasonal population as migratory retirees have spent their winters in the city.
 During the recession, Tucson went from being one of the hottest real estate markets to one of the most troubled, and the city is now one of the poorest big cities in the United States with a per capita income of just over $20,000.
 Water shortage has also become an issue as the city's population grows.
 Despite the problems, the region is expected to see its population double in the next 30 years to around 2 million people.